Feedback Print Email

 CityHomes on Park, Minneapolis MN --photo courtesy of LHB Inc.

 State governments play an important role in housing, too.
-They help lower the cost of homeownership through mortgage revenue bond programs, for example.
-They also receive portions of CDBG and HOME funding that they can allocate, along with state matching funds, to areas throughout the state.
-Low Income Housing Tax Credits (LIHTC), a major source of financing for new rental homes, also are allocated at the state level.
+They help lower the cost of homeownership through mortgage revenue bond programs and also can allocate their portions of CDBG and HOME funding, along with state matching funds, to areas throughout the state.
+Low Income Housing Tax Credits (LIHTCs), a major source of funding for new and rehabbed rental homes, also are allocated at the state level.
 Some states promote housing and community development through state-run housing trust funds or other funding mechanisms.
+In addition, states are responsible for allocating a large portion of Neighborhood Stabilization Program funds to their localities and guiding these localities in developing plans for using these funds to create and preserve affordable housing and stabilize communities wracked by foreclosures.

 It is important to recognize that the state role goes beyond providing funding.
 Among other key roles, states can provide incentives or requirements to encourage localities to adopt policies that will help expand the supply of affordable homes.
 States also can serve as conveners and educators, as well as facilitators, through strengthened enabling legislation.
 To leave this section and learn more about the state role, click here.